 The leather is carefully cut to size and then pasted over the boards and spine being smoothed over the cords to produce the characteristic raised spine.
 The edges are mitred, folded and pasted in.

-It was practice in medieval times to tool books with gold or decorate with blind tooling.
+It was the practice in medieval times to tool books with gold or decorate with blind tooling.
 Blind tooling is a process where metal tools are heated and applied to the dampened leather of the covers.
-These take the form of single or multiple lines and stamps of various designs
+These take the form of single or multiple lines and stamps of various designs.

 The dampness of the leather and the heat of the tools have to be carefully managed to achieve a good result and some very complicated designs can be created with stamps and a few tools.